 By highlighting the verse in the app and clicking “view resources’” a whole plethora of information became available (don’t believe me?
 Try it for yourself.
 Isn’t that cool?)

-3. It comes with its own devotional - Now I admit I don’t use this feature but I love the idea of having a devotional right at my fingertip any time I want to read one.
+3. It comes with its own devotional - Now, I admit I don’t use this feature but I love the idea of having a devotional right at my fingertips any time I want to read one.

 The good thing about this devotional is that there are two readings each day – one to be read in the morning and the other at night.